V/Line A class: Livery

 The class were delivered in the V/Line orange and tangerine scheme.
 In February 1988, A66 which was painted in a green and gold livery to celebrate the Australian Bicentenary, later appearing in a second special livery to advertise the Melbourne bid for the 1996 Olympic Games.
 For most of the 2000s and 2010s, the class appeared in either the 1995 red and blue or 2008 red and yellow V/Line Passenger liveries, or the green and yellow Freight Australia livery with Pacific National logos.

 In 2022, A66 was repainted into the as-built V/Line orange and grey livery.
+A62 was repainted into the same livery in 2024.
+A70 was repainted into Southern Shorthaul Railroad's "tiger" livery during its re-activation in 2024.